MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/readme.md

-# PL-600: Power Platform Solution Architect
+# PL-600: Microsoft Power Platform Solution Architect

 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)